poetix/thelastinstance/content/posts/poyem5.md

 miss people, mostly, or try rescuing
 their shades from roiling Hades, hauling out
 of burning Thames the wrong or some depleted
-phantom no longer answerable for themselves,
+phantom no longer answerable for itself,
 the jawbone working tirelessly in vapid
 jibber-jabber.